 To synchronize the currently selected workspace configuration with the configurations of one or more source workspaces, use the import process.
 This process is the primary means of managing the flow of object versions among workspaces.
-See the Introduction section in Software Management Configuration for an overview of how these workspaces allow the management of various development cycles.
+See Section 1.1, "Introduction" [1-1] for an overview of how these workspaces allow the management of various development cycles.